[3.9] Melting COC Assassin | 8m+ DPS | Deathless Sirus A8

 100% hit chance, no accuracy needed on gear

-8m+ Shaper DPS with quite high survivability
+7m+ Shaper DPS with quite good survivability

 Messy effects, possibly laggy (~22.5 casts per second, ignites and Herald of Ash explosions, Vortex effects)

+Cast on critical strike, cooldown recovery speed and attacks per second are the main mechanics we are applying on this build.
 The original creator of the build made a very clear explanation about these points on the original build topic.
 I'll try to make it as simple as simple as possible.
 Still, it's a pretty big explanation, so there's a tl;dr. :)

-tl;dr you must get at least 14% cooldown recovery speed and no more than 15 attacks per second for maximum damage
+Short explanation: you must get at least 14% cooldown recovery speed and no more than 15 attacks per second for maximum damage

 For both Cast on Critical Strike Support (COC) and Cospri, everytime you crit you'll cast a single skill.
 If you have two Cospri equipped, only the Cospri which attacked will cast the skill.
 So, if you attack with your mainhand, it'll only cast your mainhand skills, one at a time.